lepropst/piglet-pack-site/content/home/why-us_04.md

   name: Elias Rangel
 ---

-## Piglet Pack grew out of a desire the founders had to provide for themselves while pursuing their education.
-Our motivation to remain accessible and flexible stems from real world experience where it is evident that many people require much more care than are given.
-We strive to make choosing Piglet Pack an easy choice by being an easy choice.
+## Piglet Pack, my website, grew out of a desire to offer my services in order to facilitate my continued education.
+Now it serves as my central source of information in my professional career.
+My motivation to remain accessible stems from real world experience and underlies every effort I take in advancing my career.